Three Rivers State Park

 Ronnie M. Hudson

-Winter is almost here and the wildlife at Three Rivers State Park have been very active, so bring a camera for some beautiful shots of both the flora and fauna.
+Winter is here and the wildlife at Three Rivers State Park have been very active, so bring a camera for some beautiful shots of both the flora and fauna.
 White-tailed deer and fox squirrels are commonly seen along the park drive.